11 Ways to Have More Money as a Student Without Working

 Many societies in University have scholarships you can apply for.
 Often, they have requirements, such as a minimum GPA, and require an essay about why you deserve the scholarship.
 Most of these scholarships go unnoticed and have few applicants.
 Make the most of these opportunities, as you never know what may happen.

 Every Uni student should apply for student aid.
 If you qualify, you might as well take advantage.
-If your scholarships do not cover the cost of your education, consider high acceptance payday loans.
+If your scholarships do not cover the cost of your education, consider high acceptance loans.
 It is best to do your research, as the funding limits and flexibility on loans may differ depending on the financial institution you choose.

 7. Find Flatmates or Live at Home